-\begin{proof}[Claim \ref{cla:tight-2-linear}] One can verify that the function $f$ defined above is $(k,M)$-symmetric according to Definition~\ref{def:(k,M)symmetric} for $k=4$ and $M=2$.
-The proof of this fact is omitted, but we remark that the main thing to check is that there are no two positive sets that are compliments of each other (and consequently antisymmetry is enforced by rule~3), and this (among other things) is implied by the proof of Claim~\ref{claim:containment} below.
+\begin{proof}[Proof of Claim \ref{cla:tight-2-linear}] It is not hard to verify that the function $f$ defined above is $(k,M)$-symmetric according to Definition~\ref{def:(k,M)symmetric} for $k=4$ and $M=2$: the main thing to check is that there are no two positive sets that are complements of each other (and consequently antisymmetry is enforced by rule~3), and this is implied by the proof of Claim~\ref{claim:containment} below.
 Proposition~\ref{pro:distM} implies that $f$ is tightly 2-linear. \end{proof}

 We say that $S$ is a \emph{positive set} if $f(S) > 0$, a {\em negative set} if $f(S) < 0$, and a {\em zero set} if $f(S) = 0$.

 \begin{claim} There is no pair of sets $S$ and $T$ such that one of them is positive and the other is negative and $S \subset T$. \end{claim}